• Home

 Revenue fell by 14.3% to KES 161.5 million, driven by a 13% decline passenger numbers to 4.55 million in FY2025 compared to 5.23 million a year before.
 Fleet ownership costs rose by 33%, mainly due to the remeasurement of leased assets in the previous year, alongside the addition of B738 aircraft.

-Other operating costs surged 59%, largely driven by the stability of the Kenya Shilling during the period.
-Total operating costs closed at KES 167.1 billion, down 2.8% year-on-year.
+Total operating costs closed at KES 167.1 billion, down 2.8% year-on-year, driven by reduced operations in the period under review.
 Kenya airways reported an operating loss of KES 5.6 billion, compared to an operating profit of KES 16.6 billion in FY2024.

 The airline’s asset base expanded marginally by 2.3% to KES 183.2 billion, while total equity remained in the negative territory, worsening to KES 132 billion from KES 118.2 billion in FY2024.